zmankali-22/project-coder_academy/css-colorAcademy/README.md

 ## contexts

+- Base color

+    - hex color of new theme

 - LocalStorage manager for list of css themes
     - Array of theme list
 - LocalStorage manager for current css theme